globalsmile/LOGIC-LOGISTICS/README.md

 ![logisticss](https://user-images.githubusercontent.com/106287208/177889879-0e8a79a5-d0cd-4463-b79f-d1c3c770f111.jpg)

+From findings:

+- The company has a total of 100K cars
+- The company's total present price of the cars is over $1B
+- The company's total selling price of the cars is over $975M
-From findings, the business has been underperforming and incurred a loss of $70M dollars overtime.
+- It was then determined the company has been underperforming and incurred a loss of $70M dollars overtime.

+Recommendation:

-The selling price of the cars should be raised above the present price to bring about profit to the business.
+The selling price of the cars should be raised above the present price to bring about profit for the company.